The ‘software driven’ data centre

-That commoditisation and simplification has led to cost benefits and furthered the move to virtualisation and software driven data centres.
+That commoditisation and simplification has led to cost benefits and furthered the move to virtualisation and software driven data centers.

-“The biggest trend, which started 10 years ago but stepped up in earnest in the last five years, is virtualisation of data centres.”
+“The biggest trend, which started 10 years ago but stepped up in earnest in the last five years, is virtualisation of data centers.”

-He says data centres in New Zealand are continuing to become more heavily virtualised, driving higher levels of utilisation and efficiency.
+He says data centers in New Zealand are continuing to become more heavily virtualised, driving higher levels of utilisation and efficiency.

-Having already embraced VMware compute virtualisation, Patterson says many Kiwi businesses are now embracing network and storage virtualisation and accelerating towards ‘the truly software defined data centre’.
+Having already embraced VMware compute virtualisation, Patterson says many Kiwi businesses are now embracing network and storage virtualisation and accelerating towards ‘the truly software defined data center’.

 “This is being driven by increased reliance on IT to provide not only a reliable, dependable infrastructure to support business, but also to enable competitive differentiation and to unlock new business potential,” he says.